-The Ram trucks are one of the easiest pickups to modify and big tire upgrades are very common on these vehicles.
-Since they have solid (live) axles with large wheel arches, many owners ask if fitting 35” tires on them are possible with the stock suspension.
-Let’s find out!
+The Ram trucks are one of the easiest pickups to modify and big tire upgrades are very popular on these vehicles.
+Since they have solid (live) axles with large round wheel arches, many owners want to know if fitting 35” tires on them are possible with the stock suspension.

-The biggest tire A Dodge Ram 2500 can take without any additional modifications is a 35 inch tire x 12.5” width.
-It can accommodate 37×12.5” tire on the factory stock wheels if you are prepared to do some trimming on the inside of the wheel fender liner.
+The biggest tire A Dodge Ram 2500 can take without any additional modifications is a 35-inch tire x 12.5” width.
+It can accommodate a 37×12.5” tire on the factory stock wheels if you are prepared to do some trimming on the inside of the wheel fender liner.

 Will 35” Tires Fit Stock 2016 Dodge Ram 2500

 So yes, fitting 35’s are definitely possible and without any additional mods.
-The 35 is a common upgrade and still retains the trucks practicality and off-road abilities.
-The point it not to see how big you can get away with on the street, but the biggest tire while still maintaining its off-road, overland and rock crawling abilities.
-The 35 can it snug inside the wheel arch and still allows full articulation and droop, which is fantastic.
+The 35 is a common upgrade and still retains the truck’s practicality and off-road abilities.
+The point is not to see how big you can get away with on the street, but the biggest tire while still maintaining its off-road, overland, and rock crawling abilities.
+The 35 can it snug inside the wheel arch and still allow full articulation and droop, which is fantastic.

 Biggest Tire on Stock Suspension

-We’ve since established that the biggest tire you can fit on the stock Ram 2500 wheels are a 35 inch tire x 12.5” width, without any additional modifications.
+We’ve since established that the biggest tire you can fit on the stock Ram 2500 wheels is a 35-inch tire x 12.5” width, without any additional modifications.
 This means there is zero rubbing or fender trimming required.
-This tire size is the easiest and most hassle-free tire option and a straight bolt on fit.
-This tire size will work on the Power Wagon, 2500 and 3500 Ram trucks.
-This tire choice offers a nice balance between street, off-road and towing practicality.
+This tire size is the easiest and most hassle-free tire option and has a straight bolt-on fit.
+This tire size will work on the Power Wagon, 2500, and 3500 Ram trucks.
+This tire choice offers a nice balance between street, off-road, and towing practicality.

 What if you want to go more aggressive on the tire and are prepared to do additional modifications to make it fit on a stock suspension?